 First, treat any cause of shock that you can see or that you have identified from the primary survey, such as severe bleeding.

-Loosen any tight clothing around the neck, chest, and waist to make sure it doesn’t constrict their blood flow.
+Loosen tight clothing at the neck, chest, and waist.